Bonds are especially useful if you are attempting to build a risk-averse portfolio.

-When an organization needs money it will issue bonds with the terms already set.
-As an investor, you will need to either accept the terms or pass on the bond.
+When an organization needs money, it will issue bonds with the terms already set.
+As an investor, you will need to accept the terms or pass on the bond.
 The details of the bond will include the exact terms of the bond.
-Let’s take a look at what will be included in each bond offering.
+Let’s look at what will be included in each bond offering.

 - Issue price – The issue price is the price that the investor will have to pay for the bond.

 - Face value – Typically, the face value of a bond is a nice whole number like $100 or $10000.
 It is unlikely that you would find a bond available for $99.47.